danwilhelm/ezinterp/README.md

 Easily:
-- Access all intermediate model values.
-- Load, observe, and modify weights.
+- Easily import any GPT2-style model via `TransformerLens` or PTH files.
-- Selectively disable or re-route nearly every aspect of the model.
+- Selectively disable and re-route nearly every aspect of the model.
+- Source contains all computations on one screen (ensures same results as `TransformerLens`)
+- Load, observe, and modify weights per-run as `ndarrays`.
+- Access all intermediate model values as `ndarrays`.
-- Compute special values useful for interpretability.
+- Pre-computes special values useful for interpretability.

 To view available options, introspect one of the objects.

 **NOTE:** This is an early, preliminary version.
 Naming and capabilities are not yet finalized.
+Currently only works on GPT2-style models (e.g. gpt2, gelu-, ChessGPT)